The role of viral dynamics and infectivity in models of oncolytic virotherapy for tumours with different motility: Results

-In the full system, we observe a lower cell density at the front, which can be explained by the higher infiltration of the infection: the theoretical approximation predicts this decrease, but significantly underestimates the value; this disagreement is probably caused by the fact that the infection is not invading a spatially homogeneous uninfected population, which is the situation considered in the Appendix.
-Indeed, such a wave would have a longer spatial decay towards infinity, but this is not possible in the case of Fig. \ref{fig:lv_low}c because the uninfected population is more localised; as a consequence, the desired speed can only be obtained if the uninfected peak is a bit higher.
+and it is shown as a yellow dashed line in Fig. \ref{fig:lv_low}b-c.
+In the full system, we observe a lower cell density at the front, which can be explained by the higher infiltration of the infection: the theoretical approximation (shown as a green dash-dotted line in Fig. \ref{fig:lv_low}b-c) predicts this decrease, but significantly underestimates the value; this disagreement is probably caused by the fact that the infection is not invading a spatially homogeneous uninfected population, which is the situation considered in the Appendix.
+Indeed, such a wave would have a longer spatial decay towards infinity, but this is not possible in the case of Fig. \ref{fig:lv_low}c because the uninfected population is more localised; as a consequence, the desired speed can only be obtained if the uninfected peak is slightly higher.
 In other words, nonlinear effects here play a more important role than in other settings.

 Let us now consider higher values of $\alpha$ and $q_v$, keeping their ratio approximately as in the previous case.
-Fig. \ref{fig:lv_high}, along with the video accompanying it (see electronic supplementary material S3), shows again an excellent quantitative agreement between numerical solutions of the system of PDEs~\eqref{eq:lv} and the average over five numerical simulations of the corresponding agent-based model in one spatial dimension.
-Furthermore, the initial invasion of infected cells shows a larger degree of similarity to the one obtained by the two-equation model in Eq. \eqref{eq:l} than in the previous case, as expected by the value of the invasion speed; nevertheless, the shape of the infected cells shows some differences.
-After an initial transient time, the uninfected cell density is almost indistinguishable from the one resulting from Eq.~ \eqref{eq:l} (Fig. \ref{fig:lv_high}b-c).
-At later times, Fig. \ref{fig:lv_high}c shows the formation of travelling waves remarkably similar to the solution of Eq.~ \eqref{eq:l}, with almost the same density of uninfected cells at the front: the theoretical value is a much better approximation than in the previous case and correctly predicts the front to be slightly lower than for the two equations model.
+The electronic supplementary material S3 shows again an excellent quantitative agreement between numerical solutions of the system of PDEs~\eqref{eq:lv} and the average over five numerical simulations of the corresponding agent-based model in one spatial dimension.
+Furthermore, the initial invasion of infected cells shows a larger degree of similarity to the one obtained by the two-equation model in Eq. \eqref{eq:l} than in the previous case, as expected by the value of the invasion speed.
+After an initial transient time, the uninfected cell density is almost indistinguishable from the one resulting from Eq. \eqref{eq:l}.
+Travelling waves are remarkably similar to the solution of Eq. \eqref{eq:l}, with almost the same density of uninfected cells at the front: the theoretical value is a much better approximation than in the previous case and correctly predicts the front to be slightly lower than for the two equations model.

 \paragraph{Pressure-driven movement}